STAND. COM. REP. NO. 1312

 "HOUSE CONCURRENT RESOLUTION REQUESTING THE OFFICE OF PLANNING TO CONVENE A TASK FORCE TO REVIEW AFFORDABLE SALES GUIDELINES IN HAWAII AND OTHER HIGH-COST AREAS TO DETERMINE A METHODOLOGY FOR SETTING REALISTIC SALES PRICES FOR AFFORDABLE HOUSING IN THE STATE,"

 begs leave to report as follows:

-As affirmed by the record of votes of the members of your Committee on Health that is attached to this report, your Committee is in accord with the intent and purpose of S.B.
-No. 807, S.D.
-1, as amended herein, and recommends that it pass Second Reading in the form attached hereto as S.B.
-No. 807, S.D.
-1, H.D.
-1, and be referred to your Committees on Judiciary and Consumer Protection & Commerce.
+As affirmed by the record of votes of the members of your Committee on Housing that is attached to this report, your Committee concurs with the intent and purpose of H.C.R.
+No. 167, as amended herein, and recommends that it be referred to your Committee on Finance in the form attached hereto as H.C.R.
+No. 167, H.D.
+1.

 Respectfully submitted on behalf of the members of the Committee on Housing,